STAR MAP * EGYPT * SPAETH

 Kristian Peder Moesgaard, D.Sc., Professor, History of Science Department, Aarhus University; - Director of the Steno Museum, Danish National Museum for the History of Science, Aarhus

-An introduction (to Vol. 2 of Ove von Spaeth's Moses-series) - of relevance in relation to The Antiquity's sources on Ancient Egypt - was written by Leo Hjortsoe, University lecturer in Classic Philology:
+An introduction (to Vol. 2 of Ove von Spaeth's Moses-series) - of relevance in relation to The Antiquity's sources on Ancient Egypt - was written by Leo Hjortsoe, University lecturer in Classical Philology:

 "This work by Ove von Spaeth reassesses Moses' historic situation, and - if properly published and put into circulation - it could alter our current view of this historic sequence of events in the Near East during the last half of the second millennium BC.